ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property allows the application to select which specific network interfaces or categories of interfaces it wants to `Require`, `Prohibit`, `Prefer`, or `Avoid`.
+Note that marking a specific interface as `Required` strictly limits path selection to a single interface, and may often lead to less flexible and resilient connection establishment.

 In contrast to other Selection Properties, this property is a tuple of an (Enumerated) interface identifier and a preference, and can either be implemented directly as such, or for making one preference available for each interface and interface type available on the system.

-Note that marking a specific interface as `Required` strictly limits path selection to a single interface, and leads to less flexible and resilient connection establishment.

 The set of valid interface types is implementation- and system-specific.
 For example, on a mobile device, there may be `Wi-Fi` and `Cellular` interface types available; whereas on a desktop computer, there may be `Wi-Fi` and `Wired Ethernet` interface types available.
-Implementations should provide all types that are supported on some system to all systems, in order to allow applications to write generic code.
+An implementation should provide all types that are supported on the local system to all remote systems, to allow applications to be written generically.
 For example, if a single implementation is used on both mobile devices and desktop devices, it should define the `Cellular` interface type for both systems, since an application may want to always `Prohibit Cellular`.
 Note that marking a specific interface type as `Required` limits path selection to a small set of interfaces, and leads to less flexible and resilient connection establishment.

 The set of interface types is expected to change over time as new access technologies become available.